WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step3-Play-the-game-trinket/README.md

-# Playing the game - trinket
+# Step 3 - Playing the game - trinket

 In this step we'll add the code to get a basic game up and running between *you* and *the computer*.
 Later we'll write code so that the computer can work out who won, and keep the score in case you want to play more than once.